cohesity/community-automation-samples/python/cert/README.md

 # Certificate Improvements using Python

-Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
-The code is intentionally kept simple to retain value as example code.
-The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

 The script helps initialise certificate handling for clusters using multi-cluster registration or protecting HyperV data

 Contributor: Priyadharsini